 Also known as “blended salads”, are the ultimate pathway to LOTS of dark green in a hurry.
 You can use a powerful blender, Vitamix is best but not everyone has the luxury of inheriting a relic from the 70’s like I did!

-Green drinks and smoothies are not a good choice for every day – food was designed to be chewed, when we can!
-Yet in a pinch and on occasion, they can be a perfect solution.
-And a great way to bring kids on board with greens too: see 2 ways to turn your kids on to green leafy vegetables: Kale chips & ‘Smoothie, the movie’.
+Green drinks and smoothies are not a good choice for every day – food was designed to be chewed, when we can – see To smoothie or not to smoothie?
+The skinny on blending your fruits and greens.
+Yet in a pinch or when pressed for time, they can be a perfect solution.
+If it is the only way you can seem to sneak more vegetables and greens into your day, then I’m all for it because, after all, I just want people eating more plants and moving their bodies.
+Smoothies are a great way to bring kids on board with greens too: see 2 ways to turn your kids on to green leafy vegetables: Kale chips & ‘Smoothie, the movie’.

 Start with some water in the blender; add some fruit (chunks of oranges, pineapple, or mango are favorites, juice concentrate will work in a pinch).
 Cram in some handfuls of spinach and/or mixed greens, add some crushed ice, and whir.
 You have a good 2 servings of vegetables before you even know what hit you.
 Read more about green drinks here: green drinks and Green smoothie with Plant-Based Dietitian, Julieanna Hever (video!).